A PARENTS GUIDE TO OUR SCHOOL

 Longdon Park School caters for children and young people aged 7-18 who have a range of complex behavioural, communication and social difficulties associated with Autism Spectrum Disorder.
 Before joining our school and as a result of their specific learning needs many of our young people will have been unable to access an educational curriculum effectively.
 Longdon Park School is committed to raising achievement and enabling pupils to recognise their potential and supporting them through a personalised, engaging curriculum.
 Our priority is to develop the foundation knowledge and skills required to make a manageable and smooth transition to the next life stage.
 We will offer a supportive environment where our young people accept responsibility for their actions, make positive decisions and display pro-social behaviour.

-All pupils who attend Longdon Park School have a Statement of Special Educational Needs or an Education Health and Care Plan (EHCP) which identifies the school as the most appropriate provision for the young person.
-The Statement or Education Health and Care Plan identify the young person’s primary and additional needs.
-These needs are reviewed annually through the Annual Review of the Statement or Education Health and Care Plan.
+All pupils who attend Longdon Park School have an Education Health and Care Plan (EHCP) which identifies the school as the most appropriate provision for the young person.
+The Education Health and Care Plan identify the young person’s primary and additional needs.
+These needs are reviewed annually through the Annual Review of the Education Health and Care Plan.

-The academic progress together with the progress made against the pupils’ individual objectives written into the Statement or EHCP, is monitored regularly by the Headteacher and the Deputy Headteacher.
+The academic progress together with the progress made against the pupils’ individual objectives written into the EHCP, is monitored regularly by internal TAC meetings involving Senior Leadership, Therapists, Class Teams and Behaviour Support.
 Where pupils are not making expected progress staff work together to design, implement and evaluate specific, personalised interventions to remedy the situation.
 The school will communicate with parents/carers and placing authorities about interventions, and will work alongside parents/carers to enable them to support learning at home.
 Longdon Park School is committed to providing an appropriate and high quality education for children and young people with special educational needs.
 We believe that all our pupils, have a common entitlement to a broad and balanced academic and social curriculum, which is accessible to them, and fully includes all aspects of school life.
 We believe that all our pupils should be equally valued in school and we strive to eliminate prejudice and discrimination, and to develop an environment where all our pupils can flourish and feel safe.

 At Longdon Park School we are committed to inclusion.
 We aim to improve and develop cultures, policies and practices that include all our pupils.
 We aim to engender a sense of community and belonging, and to offer new opportunities to pupils who may have experienced previous difficulties.
 This does not mean that we treat all pupils in the same way, but that we respond to pupils in ways which take account of their varied life experiences and needs.